Coloring ideas for Shrimp

 Get ready to splash some color into the sea!
 Shrimps can wear many shades, from bright pinks and fiery reds to sandy browns and even vibrant greens or blues.
 You could color your shrimp a cheerful coral pink and let it swim through sparkling blue waters with green seaweed and colorful corals all around.
 Don't forget to make those big eyes extra shiny and playful!

-On the back of the page, why not try writing some fun facts about the Shrimp, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Shrimp, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Shrimp?